What is NYSAWLA?

 What is the FLACS exam consortium?

-Checkpoint A and B exams in Spanish, French, Italian, German, and Chinese are created by members of the NYSAWLA organization exam committee in order to provide districts with access to uniform, standards-based exams which meet the NYS LOTE requirement for an Advanced Regents Diploma.
+Checkpoint A and B exams in Spanish, French, Italian, German, Chinese and ASL (Chkpt A only) are created by members of the NYSAWLA organization exam committee in order to provide districts with access to uniform, standards-based exams which meet the NYS LOTE requirement for an Advanced Regents Diploma.

 How does a school district gain access to the FLACS Checkpoint A and B exams?